glondu/belenios/doc/API.md

 Logged in administrators can get an "administrator" API token at `/api-token`.
 This token expires when the administrator logs out, or after 24 hours (or when the server is restarted).

+For each draft, a token is generated for the credential authority.
+It is embedded in the link sent by the administrator to the credential authority.

-The token must be given in an HTTP header:
+The token (of the administrator or of the credential authority) must be given in an HTTP header:

     Authorization: Bearer $API_TOKEN